claravilla/file-explorer/README.md

 - Name
 - Source

-The parent folders is not store at the file level, but upon creating a separate call is made to update the Folder with the file name.
+The parent folders is not stored at the file level, but upon uploading a file a separate call is made to update the Folder with the file name.

 ## How to use it

 Clone this repo.

 Create a .env file for the client with variable:
 REACT_APP_SERVER_URL='http://localhost:8080'

-Create a .env file for the server with variabl:
+Create a .env file for the server with variable:
 MONGODB_URI={your own mongoDB to connect to}

+Install dependencies

 `cd server` and run `npm install`
 `cd client` and run `npm install`

 **To start the server:**
 `cd server`
 `npm start`
 **To start the client:**
 `cd client`
 `npm start`

 ### Next steps